nouran551/Machine-Learning-Training/README.md

 ## Benefits:
-1. Certificate that can be used for field training 1 or field training 2.
-2. Strong profile on Github.
+1. Strong profile on Github.
-3. Department award for top 3 students.
+2. Department award for top 3 students.
-4. Students will be certified with a total of 140 hrs hands-on experience.
+3. Students will be certified with a total of 140 hrs hands-on experience.
-5. Daily office hours for support/guidance.
+4. Daily office hours for support/guidance.
-6. Get the chance to meet new students who share your interests.
+5. Get the chance to meet new students who share your interests.
-7. Start exploring and building models on Kaggle which is the largest online community for data scientists and machine learning practitioners.
+6. Start exploring and building models on Kaggle which is the largest online community for data scientists and machine learning practitioners.

 ## Evaluation Method to receive certificates:
 1. Students must attend +80% of total sessions.